The Schlage Lock Project has been approved and is moving forward to its implementation phase. Thank you for your participation!

 Public Hearings for the Schlage Lock Development Project have concluded.
 The Board of Supervisors approved the project on July 22, 2014 and Mayor Ed Lee signed the legislation on July 24, 2014.

-Download the meeting flyer.
-Please sign up on our mailing list to receive updates.
+Please check the website or sign up on our mailing list to receive future updates!

 Adopted 2014 Legislation & Documents

 After the closure of the Schlage Lock factory in 1999, residents of Visitacion Valley partnered with City agencies and the Universal Paragon Corporation to develop a plan for the reuse and revitalization of this critical site in their community.
 Several years of analysis and an extensive community planning process concluded with the adoption of a Redevelopment Plan, zoning changes and a detailed master plan to guide change on the site.

 However, the demise of Redevelopment Agency in early 2012, and the loss of public funding that accompanied it, requires a fresh look at the community’s goals for the site.
 The Planning Department is partnering with the Mayor’s Office of Economic and Workforce Development and the community to evaluate the project’s feasibility, look at tools which can help move the project forward, and make necessary legislative changes to foster the site’s transformation.